RatMD/bloghub-plugin/DOCS.md

 ```

 ##### Argument: `archiveAuthor`
-Defines the CMS page, used for the author archives.
-You can set this argument to 0 to disable the author archive pages in general.
+Defines the CMS page used for author archives.
+Set this argument to `0` to disable author archive
+pages entirely.

 ##### Argument: `archiveDate`
-Defines the CMS page, used for the date archives.
-You can set this argument to 0 to disable the date archive pages in general.
+Defines the CMS page used for date archives.
+Set this argument to `0` to disable date archive pages
+entirely.

 ##### Argument: `archiveTag`
-Defines the CMS page, used for the tag archives.
-You can set this argument to 0 to disable the tag archive pages in general.
+Defines the CMS page used for tag archives.
+Set this argument to `0` to disable tag archive pages
+entirely.

 ##### Argument: `authorUseSlugOnly`
-When this argument is set to 1, the author archive page will only look up for the `author_slug` backend user column and skips checking the `login` column.
+When set to `1`, the author archive page will only check the `author_slug` backend user column and
+skip the `login` column.

 ##### Argument: `date404OnInvalid`
-This argument allows to control if a 404 error should be thrown, when the passed date is invalid (for example: `2022-13-10`).
+Controls whether a 404 error should be thrown when an invalid date is passed (e.g., `2022-13-10`).

 ##### Argument: `date404OnEmpty`
-This argument allows to control if a 404 error should be thrown, when the passed date does not contain any post.
+Controls whether a 404 error should be thrown when a passed date contains no posts.

 ##### Argument: `tagAllowMultiple`
-This argument allows to enable the usage of complex tag queries, which includes multiple tags.
-When enabled, you can combine multiple tags either by using a comma, to display posts that have "either" of the provided tags, or a plus to display posts that have "all" of them.
+Enables the use of complex tag queries that involve multiple tags.
+When enabled, you can combine
+multiple tags using a comma to display posts that have **either** of the provided tags, or a plus to

-For example:
+display posts that have **all** of them.

+**Examples**:
-`http://domain.tld/blog/tag/tag1,tag2,tag3` - Posts must have AT LEAST ONE of the three provided tags (so either tag1, tag2 or tag3).
+- `http://domain.tld/blog/tag/tag1,tag2,tag3` - Posts must have **at least one** of the specified
+tags (either `tag1`, `tag2`, or `tag3`).

-`http://domain.tld/blog/tag/tag1+tag2+tag3` - Posts must have ALL of the three provided tags (so tag1 AND tag2 AND tag3).
+- `http://domain.tld/blog/tag/tag1+tag2+tag3` - Posts must have **all** of the specified tags
+(i.e., `tag1 AND tag2 AND tag3`).

 #### Page Variables
-This component adds the following page variables.
+This component adds the following page variable:

 ##### Variable: `bloghub_config`
 The `bloghub_config` variable contains all configured arguments as described above.

-### [bloghubPostsByAuthor]
+### 6.2. `[bloghubPostsByAuthor]`
-This component uses RainLab's `[blogPosts]` component as base class, thus all options below, except for `authorFilter` are exactly the same as on the referenced class.
-Check out RainLab's extension for more details about the single arguments.
+The `[bloghubPostsByAuthor]` component builds upon RainLab's `[blogPosts]` component as its base
+class.
+Therefore, all options listed below, except for `authorFilter`, are identical to those in the
+referenced class.
+For detailed information about the individual arguments, please refer to the
+RainLab extension documentation.

 #### Component Arguments
-This component provides the following arguments.
+This component provides the following arguments:

 ```ini
 [bloghubPostsByAuthor]